Bigc7292/eva_eva/docs/VAPI_DOCUMENTATIONS_STEPS_KNOWLEDGE.md

 VAPI’s infrastructure appears capable of handling millions of calls, making it suitable for bulk operations.
 For profiles, use the phone number from call metadata to organize conversation details, ensuring each profile includes the exact transcript, summary, and audio file.

-Comprehensive Guide to Integrating VAPI Services for Bulk Call Applications This guide provides detailed instructions for integrating VAPI services into an application designed to make and receive calls in bulk, log all phone calls, create separate profiles for each dialed number with conversation details (including exact transcripts, summaries, and audio files), and send email and SMS reminders for booked meetings.
+Comprehensive Guide to Integrating VAPI Services for Bulk Call Applications This guide provides detailed instructions for integrating VAPI services into an application designed to make and receive calls in bulk, log all phone calls, create separate profiles for each contact with conversation details (including exact transcripts, summaries, and audio files), and send email and SMS reminders for booked meetings.
 The guide is tailored for an augmented AI coding assistant to understand and implement VAPI functionalities.

 1. Overview of VAPI
 VAPI is a Voice AI platform that enables developers to build, test, and deploy voice agents efficiently.
 It abstracts complex voice AI challenges such as turn-taking, interruption handling, and backchanneling, allowing focus on application logic.
 Key features include: